hlan22/hlan22/README.md

 # <div align="center"> Heidi Lantz </div>
----

 ![](https://komarev.com/ghpvc/?username=hlan22&color=green)

 Hello!
-Welcome to my GitHub :)
+Welcome to my GitHub 😄

+Please check out my [personal website](https://hlan22.github.io/my_website/) for more information about me!

+Feel free to message if you have any questions/interests.
 <!--
 I am in my last year studying at UBC in Canada!
 I am a Statistics major with a minor in Data Science (BSc).